swiftwasm/blog.swiftwasm.org/Content/posts/update-03-october-2020.md

 WebAssembly too.
 While Swift Driver in that enabled in any toolchain by default, we're definitely going to enable it at some point in the future as soon Swift Driver seems to be stable enough for us.

+## Toolchain/SDK work

+In preparation for the 5.3.0 release of SwiftWasm, our macOS archives are [now distributed as signed `.pkg` installers](https://github.com/swiftwasm/swift/pull/2029).
+Also need to mention that the toolchain archive is now available for Ubuntu 20.04, and all archive files now have consistent naming that includes the full OS name and CPU architecture, which will make it much easier for us to distribute ARM64 builds and builds for other Linux distributions in the future. `wasm-5.3-SNAPSHOT-2020-10-20-a` is our current 5.3.0 release candidate and we encourage you to try it.
+We'll be using it in our apps and libraries for some time, and will tag 5.3.0 when we have enough confidence it has no major issues.

+The `wasm-DEVELOPMENT-SNAPSHOT` archives will continue to be tagged on a regular basis to serve as a preview of the next version of SwiftWasm, but are not recommended for general use.